JaddotWuzHere/TheContinuum/content/Continuum Physics/Branches/Anachysics/Soul.md

 Echo residues form the basis of phenomena such as hauntings, undead animation, and resonant reactivity.
 Devoid of consciousness, such remnants act according to residual harmonic patterns, either directed through necromantic control or self organized by environmental resonance.

-This process follows the **[[index#IV.
+This process follows the **[[Continuum Physics#IV.
 Law of Entropic Consistency|Law of Entropic Consistency]]**, ensuring that the order lost through death contributes proportionally to order elsewhere within the Continuum.

 *(For more detail, see: **[[Death]]** and **[[Thaumatopathology]]**)*
 ## Evolution and Transcendence